Executive Board Directors

 I joined South Central Ambulance Service NHS Foundation Trust to lead the strategic development of the organisation.

 Director of Finance

 I am primarily responsible for ensuring that South Central Ambulance Service NHS Foundation Trust has financial management and control systems in place which are fully compliant with the statutory instruments and guidelines.

 My role is to ensure that the Trust meets its core non-clinical operational objectives, complying with statutory and legal requirements, without sacrificing clinical standards, patient care and financial imperatives.

-I am the Acting Director of Patient Care and I am primarily responsible for ensuring the safe provision of high quality patient focused care.
+I am the Director of Patient Care and Service Transformation and I am primarily responsible for ensuring the safe provision of high quality patient focused care.

 Director of Human Resources and Organisational Development